vitelabs/vite-wiki/docs/tutorial/node/install.md

 ### Node status check

-Reboot your full node, then visit [Full Node Stats](https://rewardapi.vite.net/api/reward/full/list) to examine if your node has shown up(result will reflect within 5 minutes).
+Reboot your full node, then visit [Full Node Stats](https://rewardapi.vite.net/api/reward/full/list) to examine if your node has shown up correctly(result will reflect in 5 minutes).

 ## Next steps